 Why it is worth the premium

-- Gold Standard Whey has been around for decades and is one of the most third-party tested protein powders on the market
+- Gold Standard Whey has been around for decades and is one of the most third-party tested protein powders on the market — the quality standards are among the highest in the sports nutrition industry

 - Mixes well, tastes reliable — the Double Rich Chocolate is the benchmark a lot of people compare other brands against